IAmPrasenjitS/PythonBasicExercises/README.md

 Exercise 9: Write a program to filter even and odd number from a list.
 Exercise 10: Write a program to fetch only even values from a dictionary.
 ========================================================================================================================================
+Exercise 011 Python program to interchange first and last elements in a list Exercise 012 Python program to swap two elements in a list Exercise 013 Maximum of two numbers in Python
+Exercise 014 Minimum of two numbers in Python
+Exercise 015 Python | Ways to check if element exists in list Exercise 016 Different ways to clear a list in Python Exercise 017 Python | Reversing a List
+Exercise 018 Python | Cloning or Copying a list Exercise 019 Python | Count occurrences of an element in a list Exercise 020 Python Program to find sum and average of List in Python Exercise 021 Remove multiple elements from a list in Python Exercise 022 Python | Remove empty tuples from a list Exercise 038
+Exercise 039
+Exercise 040 Python | Program to print duplicates from a list of integers